Proforma - Script Examples

 3. Not normally recommended

-- in patients with asthma without anaphylaxis or generalised allergic reactions.
+- Asthma alone - in patients with asthma without previous anaphylaxis or generalised allergic reactions.

-- Elevated specific IgE only (positive RAST and/or skin test) without a history of clinical reactions.
+- Elevated specific IgE only (positive blood or skin allergy test) without a history of clinical reactivity.

-Positive test results alone do not necessarily mean there is allergic disease.
+A positive test alone is not equivalent to allergy since false positive results may occur.
 These patients may be referred to an allergy specialist for assessment of their risk of allergy and anaphylaxis.
 This may include further investigations such as challenge testing.

 - Family (rather than personal) history of anaphylaxis or allergy